hubiquitus-old/hubiquitus/docs/GettingStart.md

 * To install correctly MongoDB database you can use `sudo apt-get install mongodb`

+> Be sure that you start mongodb with `sudo /etc/init.d/mongodb start`

 * To install correctly ZeroMQ follow the next steps :

 ```